 Seasonal Produce (apples, melons, pumpkins): They always go on sale for a great price!
 Last fall I got a Jack o Lantern pumpkin for $2!

-4. Diapers: They are around 10 cents per diaper and I actually like the Aldi brand better than LUV’s!
+4. DIAPERS: They are around 10 cents per diaper and I actually like the Aldi brand better than LUV’s!

-6. Applesauce: We love the organic applesauce they carry.
+6. APPLESAUCE: We love the organic applesauce they carry.
 It’s even less expensive than the nonorganic!

-7. Water Bottles: At less than 10 cents a bottle, these are a great deal.
+7. WATER BOTTLES: At less than 10 cents a bottle, these are a great deal.

-8. Cereal: We LOVE the cereal at Aldi!
+8. CEREAL: We LOVE the cereal at Aldi!
 It is usually less than $2 a box which is such a great deal!

-What I Sometimes Buy
+What I Sometimes Buy at Aldi:

-1. Dairy: Their prices on dairy items are usually cheaper than the grocery store sales, but not always.
+1. DAIRY: Their prices on dairy items are usually cheaper than the grocery store sales, but not always.
 If I’m at Aldi and need one of these items, I’ll pick them up.